mahuti/Pos-Module/README.md

     local bg = PreserveImage( "image.png", pos.x(20), pos.y(20), pos.width(300), pos.height(400) );
     bg.set_fit_or_fill( "fill" );
     bg.set_anchor( ::Anchor.Top );
+    ```

 ### Methods

 #### X Position
-x( num, anchor="left", object = null, object_container=null )
+x( num, anchor="left", object = null, object_container=null,align_to="left" )
 returns float value

-##### Parameters
+##### Parameters (for both x & y methods)

-num = x value as originally designed.
-This is the position relative to the canvas or to an object_container

-anchor = left/right/middle(or centre) If an anchor other than the default "left" is provided, you should also provide the object so that it's current width can be used to determine it's position relative to other objects, or the layout canvas.

-object = text object, image object, or float value of the object's current x position.
-You only need to pass the object or object's x value if you're using right or centre positioning.

-object_container = text oject, image object or float value of the object container's width.
-You only need to pass the object_container or object_container's width if you're using right or centre positioning.
-The default value is the width of the page
+    type:string
+        acceptable values x,y

+    num:float/int

+    anchor: string
+        acceptable values: left,right,center,centre,middle,top,bottom
+        anchor position of the object, or if object is not available, postion relative to screen

+    object: float/int/object
+        acceptable values:
+            object:  if an object is present, it will be positioned relative to the screen
+            float/int: will be used in place of object's width/height. xy coordinate assumed to be 0

+    relative_object: float/int/object
+        acceptable values:
+            object: if an relative_object is present, the object will be positioned relative to this instead of the screen
+            float/int: will be used in place of relative_object's width/height. xy coordinate assumed to be 0

+    align_to: string
+        acceptible values: left,right,center,centre,middle,top,bottom
+        if an object is present, it will be aligned relative to relative_object (if available) otherwise to the screen
+        Using this, you could set the anchor to the left of object1, and align the left of the object with the right of the object2

 #### Y Position
-y( num, anchor="top", object = null, object_container=null )
+y( num, anchor="top", object = null, object_container=null,align_to="top" )
 returns float value

-##### Parameters
-num = y value as originally designed.
-This is the position relative to the canvas or to an object_container

-anchor = top/bottom/middle(or centre) If an anchor other than the default "top" is provided, you should also provide the object so that it's current height can be used to determine it's position relative to other objects, or the layout canvas.

-object = text object, image object, or float value of the object's current y position.
-You only need to pass the object or object's y value if you're using bottom or centre positioning.

-object_container = text oject, image object or float value of the object container's height.
-You only need to pass the object_container or object_container's height if you're using bottom or centre positioning.
-The default value is the height of the page
+same details as x method

 #### Width
-width(number, allow_stretch = true)
+width(number)
 returns float value

 ##### Parameters
 number = width value as originally designed.

-allow_stretch = if the instance of pos is set to allow stretching, then this can override it

 #### Height
-height(number, allow_stretch = true)
-returns float value

-##### Parameters
-number = height value as originally designed.

-allow_stretch = if the instance of pos is set to allow stretching, then this can override it
+height(number)

+same details as width method

 #### Set Font Height
-this will set several parameters on a font so that it's positioning and size is very easily calcuable.
+This will set several parameters on a font so that its positioning and size is very easily calcuable.
 It removes margin, sets alignment and a scaled charsize.
 Alignment and margin can be overriden if necessary.
+By default this module assumes that most designs were created for a 4:3 or 16:9 layout.
+Fonts will be scaled slightly smaller on vertical screens, so if your design is vertical, you may need to bump this value up a bit.

 set_font_height(font_height, text_object, text_align="TopLeft" , text_margin=0)
 returns false

 ##### Parameters
-font_height = used to set charsize based on scaled values
+font_height = number used to set charsize based on scaled values

 text_object = this is the object that should be manipulated

 text_align = uses AttractMode's default alignment values TopLeft, TopCentre, TopRight, etc to set the positioning of the text relative to the text object

 text_margin = padding normally present around text_object.
-Set to 0 by default here
+Set to 0 by default

 #### Charsize
 charsize(number)
 returns integer

-Returns a scaled value to use in text_object.charsize
+Returns a scaled value to use in text_object.charsize.
+By default this module assumes that most designs were created for a 4:3 or 16:9 layout.
+Fonts will be scaled slightly smaller on vertical screens, so if your design is vertical, you may need to bump this value up a bit.

+### Examples

+    local box = fe.add_image("boxpic.png", 0, scalepos.y(30), scalepos.width(1708), scalepos.height(2004)) /* this positions & scales the box */
+    box.x = scalepos.x(-600,"left",box,null,"right")  /* aligns the left edge of the object with the right edge of the screen, and positions it -600 (scaled) pixels from the right edge

+    if (wheel != null){
+        box.y = scalepos.y(-400,"top",box,wheel,"bottom") /*  this positions the top of the box -400 (scaled) pixels above the bottom of the wheel
+    }
+    else
+    {
+        box.y = scalepos.y(-400,"top",box,null,"bottom") /*  this positions the top of the box -400 (scaled) pixels above the bottom of the screen
+    }

+    playtime = fe.add_text("Playtime: [PlayedTime] [Name]", pos.x(14),0, pos.width(800), pos.height(108))
+    pos.set_font_height(25,playtime, "BottomLeft") /* this sets the playtime font height to 25 (scaled) pixels, with no margins, aligned to the bottom left of the text object